 Jol is water in Bangla.
 We took the inspiration for the name from the 1300 rivers that crisscrossed our country.
 In Bangladesh, water controls our lives and livelihood.
 So we believe as the son of this soil our spiritual and emotional awareness was originated from water, thus we are Joler Gaan, music of the water.
 Ours is a band group dominated by visual artists and theatre activists.
 Many wonders, why we took a turn to music.
 We felt music has more opportunity as a medium to express the freedom of mind and also to touch souls.
 People can connect to music more than they can connect to any other form of art.
-It all began in 2006 when Joler Gaan went participate in World Sufi Festival, Glasgow, Scotland.
-We performed in various places in Scotland, played mystical spiritual songs of Old Masters and few of our own songs.
-We also performed in Royal Museum in Edinburgh.
+It all began in Scotland when Rahul, Kanak, Jarnal and Kaartik went participate in World Sufi Festival, 2006.
+We performed in various places in Scotland, played mystical spiritual songs of Tagore, Lalan and few of our own songs.
+We also performed in National Museum of Scotland in Edinburgh.

 Our lyrics are based on human stories.
 We have collected few lyrics from various sources.
 Few of the songs are written for us exclusively which is also inspired by root level stories of love, despair, courage, nature and abstract ideas and beliefs.
 Our language is simple and deep.
 It touches human hearts and melts easily with their imagination.
 People can make their own visualization of the songs.
 We also use a lot of metaphor that depicts various colours and sides of human emotions.
 We play with small issues of human lives that tell stories of individuals, clans or objects using metaphors.